gogins/csound-cxx-opcodes/README.md

 in Csound orchestra code, and for Csound then to compile, load, link, and run C++ during the course of the Csound performance.

+This could of course be done outside of Csound, e.g. by writing plugin opcodes.
+However, experience shows that bringing the C++ code and build commands into Csound provides a _considerably_ more efficient composing environment.

 The `cxx_compile` opcode compiles C++ source, embedded in a Csound orchestra, into a dynamic link library, and executes its entry point at init time.

-The `cxx_invoke` opcode enables an opcode-link invocable interface to be created and called code during the Csound performance, either at init time, or at k-rate.
+The `cxx_invoke` opcode enables an opcode-like invocable interface to be created and called code during the Csound performance, either at init time, or at k-rate.
 Commonly, this is used to implement new Csound opcodes directly in C++ from the Csound orchestra.
 It is also used to generate scores or control